Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Blueprint for homological and analytical properties preservation in reduced complexes

 Having this diagram in mind, we will refer to $(\Xg{i},\dg{i})_i$ as the \emph{top sequence} and to $(\tXg{i},\tdg{i})_i$ as the \emph{bottom sequence}.
-We now list properties that ensure that the two sequences have the same cohomology.
+Since we think of the spaces $\tXg{i}$ as ``reduced'' versions (with smaller dimension) of the spaces $\Xg{i}$, we hereafter call \emph{reductions} the maps $\Rg{}$ and \emph{extensions} the maps $\Eg{}$.
+We now list properties on the connecting maps $\Rg{}$, $\Eg{}$ that ensure that the two sequences have the same cohomology.

-\begin{assumption}[Homological properties] \begin{enumerate}[label=\textbf{(C{\arabic*})}] \item $\Rg{i}$ is a left-inverse of $\Eg{i}$ on $\ker\tdg{i+1}$, that is: $(\Rg{i}\Eg{i})_{|\ker\tdg{i+1}}=\Id_{\ker\tdg{i+1}}$. \item $(\Eg{i+1}\Rg{i+1}-\Id_{\Xg{i+1}})(\ker\dg{i+1})\subset \Image\dg{i}$, \item Both the reduction and extension are cochain maps, i.e., $\Rg{i+1}\dg{i} = \tdg{i}\Rg{i}$ and $\Eg{i+1}\tdg{i} = \dg{i}\Eg{i}$.
+\begin{assumption}[Homological properties] ~ \begin{enumerate}[label=\textbf{(C{\arabic*})}] \item $\Rg{i}$ is a left-inverse of $\Eg{i}$ on $\ker\tdg{i}$, that is: $(\Rg{i}\Eg{i})_{|\ker\tdg{i}}=\Id_{\ker\tdg{i}}$. \item $(\Eg{i+1}\Rg{i+1}-\Id_{\Xg{i+1}})(\ker\dg{i+1})\subset \Image\dg{i}$, \item Both the reduction and extension are cochain maps, i.e., $\Rg{i+1}\dg{i} = \tdg{i}\Rg{i}$ and $\Eg{i+1}\tdg{i} = \dg{i}\Eg{i}$.
 Equivalently, recalling the definition \eqref{eq:def.tdg} of $\tdg{i}$, $\Rg{i+1}\dg{i} = \Rg{i+1}\dg{i}\Eg{i}\Rg{i}$ and $\Eg{i+1}\Rg{i+1}\dg{i}\Eg{i} = \dg{i}\Eg{i}$. \end{enumerate} \end{assumption}

 \begin{proposition}[Isomorphic cohomologies] Under Assumption \ref{ass:cohomology}, the sequence $(\tXg{i},\tdg{i})_i$ is a complex and the cohomologies of $(\Xg{i},\dg{i})_i$ and $(\tXg{i},\tdg{i})_i$ are isomorphic.
 In particular, if one complex is exact then so is the other. \end{proposition}